With

 Next, I insisted that all promenade decks be fully glass enclosed.
 I knew from experience that the first thing an experienced ocean traveller does after boarding, is to run for the deck steward and reserve a deck chair on the limited space of the fantail (stern), the only place where you don't get blown away.
 Also, I insisted that the only promenade deck be at the very top level, also fully glassed in, with an unobstructed view of the ocean.

-stowed on a lower deck and not on the top deck so they would not detract
+a lower deck and not on the top deck so they would not detract from ship's

-from ship's styling.
-My attempt to substitute life rafts for life boats was
+styling.
+My attempt to substitute life rafts for life boats was apparently not

 Then, as a main feature of the ship, I